Through facebook, I came across an amazing story about a pastor of a church who dressed himself as a homeless man.

 He then dismissed service until next week.

-This story took a whole new life with the different outlets of social media, but as with anything in our culture, we always have to look at the other side of the coin.
+This story took a whole new life with the different outlets of social media, but with anything there is always another side to the coin.
 In the few days of this story being passed around like wild fire, this uplifting and hope inspiring story brought out cynics of all kind, and of course the article was ripped apart and is now being looked at as a hoax- or just a parable at the least.
 Instead of taking the story for what it is, Jeremiah Steepek (real or not) is being damned for copyright infringement and lying to the public.

 Who the fuck cares?
 Didn’t it give you yummy goosebumps when reading it?
 Not the goosebumps of, “ha ha, I knew those Christians are as greedy as the rest of us”, or “I would have definitely given that poor, helpless homeless man money if I were attending that church”- none of that crap.
 The kind of goosebumps that allow you to see the thing that you’re always trying so hard not to look at, but now that you’ve seen it, there is no way in hell you’re able to turn the other way, and you have to do something.
 Those life changing goosebumps.